 Vimor’s Heritage Saree Collection included photos of original traditional saree designs (some around

 100 years old) and its reproductions in fabric to showcase the forward

 movement of the craft and its preservation.

-We need to take this forward with workshops and discussions on
+We plan to take this forward with workshops and discussions on

-the impact on Livelihood if we support handloom textiles.
+the impact we can have on women's livelihood if we support handloom

 "Gossamar of Soul"

 choreographed dance piece to Kabir's poem in Hindi.